 Setting up a separate EhCacheManagerFactoryBean is also advisable when using EhCacheFactoryBean, as it provides a (by default) independent CacheManager instance and cares for proper shutdown of the CacheManager.
 EhCacheManagerFactoryBean is also necessary for loading EhCache configuration from a non-default config location.

-Note: As of Spring 3.0, Spring's EhCache support requires EhCache 1.3 or higher.
-As of Spring 3.2, we recommend using EhCache 2.5 or higher.
+Note: As of Spring 4.0, Spring's EhCache support requires EhCache 2.1 or higher.
+We strongly recommend the use of EhCache 2.5 or higher.

 |Constructor and Description|

 Invoked by a BeanFactory after it has set all bean properties supplied (and satisfied BeanFactoryAware and ApplicationContextAware).

 Invoked by a BeanFactory on destruction of a singleton.

 Return an instance (possibly shared or independent) of the object managed by this factory.